kcp-dev/kcp/docs/content/setup/production/metrics.md

 Substitute `kind: Group` or `kind: ServiceAccount` in the binding to suit your identity provider.

-### Note: workspace-local `nonResourceURLs: /metrics` no longer works

-Earlier kcp releases accidentally allowed a workspace administrator to grant themselves access to shard metrics by creating a `ClusterRole` with `nonResourceURLs: ["/metrics"]` and a binding inside their own workspace.
-This was a privilege escalation: the data exposed is shard-wide, not workspace content.
-The path is now rejected at the workspace scope and the only authoritative binding is one created in `:root`.

 ## Authorizing a scraper on the cache server